kstenerud/concise-encoding/cbe-specification.md

     [78] [name] [attr1] [v1] [attr2] [v2] ...
 [7b] [contents1] [contents2] ...
 [7b]

-#### Markup Container Name
+#### Markup Tag Name

-Although technically any [map-key allowable type](#map) is allowed in this field, be aware that conversion to XML and HTML may be problematic with some types.
+Although technically any [keyable type](#keyable-types) is allowed in this field, be aware that conversion to XML and HTML may be problematic with some types.

 #### Attributes Section